Suboxone Medication Therapy for Addiction Recovery in San Francisco

 Suboxone can’t cure addiction, but as a partial opioid agonist, it is well-suited for long-term use to maintain recovery.
-Unfortunately, this does mean that patients are likely to develop some degree of opioid dependence are using it, and coming off will require tapering under medical supervision.
+However, patients are still at risk of developing opioid dependence after long-term use.
+Discontinuing Suboxone will require tapering under medical supervision.

-Suboxone should be used only as one part of a comprehensive approach to treatment, and then only under competent medical supervision.
+Suboxone should be used only as one part of a comprehensive treatment program and under medical supervision.

-All medications come with side effects of one sort or another, but Suboxone is a milder treatment with a slower onset than full-potency opioid agonists.
+All medications come with side effects but Suboxone is a milder treatment with a slower onset than full-potency opioid agonists.
 This makes it much more difficult to abuse.
-When used in conjunction with Naloxone, addiction is very unlikely.